 2. Accounts You Don’t Own

-It’s impossible for the credit bureaus to vet all the data they receive.
+It’s impossible for the major credit bureaus to vet all the data they receive.
 Accounts you never opened and loans you never took out can end up on your credit report.
 Make sure you actually do business with all the companies reporting information about you.

 3. Closed Accounts Showing as Open